- What can we do to control coronavirus?

 - COVID-19 Risk visualisation videos

 What can we do to control coronavirus?

-For individuals, we need to remind ourselves “avoiding crowds, physical distancing, hand hygiene, masks and ventilation”.
+While lockdown rules are easing, we need to continue reminding ourselves “avoiding crowds, physical distancing, hand hygiene, masks and ventilation”, even after vaccination.

 The prime minister announced all UK adults should be offered a first dose of vaccine by the end of July, this is a great achievement.
 However, fear of unknown might prevent some people to take this great opportunity.

 The MHRA (The Medicines and Healthcare products Regulatory Agency) reaffirmed that the benefits of the vaccine “continue to far outweigh the risks”.